bbarg/sheets/docs/LanguageReferenceManual.md

 ```
 	if (expression):
 		statement
-	elif (expression):
+	else if (expression):
 		statement
 	else:
 		statement
 ```

-Only the `if` statement is required, you can choose not to account for other conditions or to account for any number of additional conditions using `elif`.
+Only the `if` statement is required.
 The `else` statements execute only if none of the preceding conditions returned true.

 ####4.3.3 Loop Statements